 \item \textit{Evolution}: Requirements evolution refers to the ongoing process of refining and adapting requirements in response to changing needs and conditions. \end{itemize}

-In real-world software development, RE can take lots of manual efforts due to the strong demand for massive interactions with various stakeholders.
-Although researchers have leveraged deep learning models (including standalone LLMs) to boost requirements engineering activities, most of them still remain on individual tasks during RE, such as classification~\cite{DBLP:conf/kbse/LuoXXS22}, specification~\cite{krishna2024using}, information retrieval~\cite{zhang2023empirical}, evaluation~\cite{ronanki2022chatgpt}, and enhancement~\cite{luitel2024improving} of existing requirements.
-Recently, multi-agent systems are designed to automate individual phases or multiple phases.
-Table~\ref{tab:re} summarizes existing LLM-based agents specifically designed for RE, and Figure~\ref{fig:RE} illustrates their common pipeline.
+In real-world software development, RE takes a lot of manual effort due to the demand for massive interactions with different stakeholders. \junwei{To reduce the manual effort in RE, early works introduce various automation tools based on text mining~\cite{rago2013uncovering}, simple NLP techniques (\eg{} POS tagging and parsers)~\cite{nazir2017applications}, and machine learning~\cite{li2018automatically}.
+However, due to the limited natural language understanding capabilities of these methods, a prior study demonstrates that approximately 60\% of these tools remain semi-automated, still requiring human intervention~\cite{umar2024advances}.
+In recent years, the strong natural language understanding demonstrated by deep learning has opened up new possibilities for further automating requirements engineering.} Researchers have adopted deep learning models (including standalone LLMs) to enhance requirements engineering activities, but most of them still work on individual RE tasks, such as classification~\cite{DBLP:conf/kbse/LuoXXS22}, specification~\cite{krishna2024using}, information retrieval~\cite{zhang2023empirical}, evaluation~\cite{ronanki2022chatgpt}, and enhancement~\cite{luitel2024improving} of existing requirements.
+In comparison, the latest agent systems are designed to automate not only individual but also multiple RE phases.
+Table~\ref{tab:re} summarizes existing LLM-based agents specifically designed for RE.